 As a society, we’ve bought into a very harmful way of thinking when it comes to credit ratings, debt, and financial freedom.
 We’ve been told for too long that what truly matters is a good credit rating and nothing else.
 People all across Canada continue to live in debt, struggling to make payments that go mostly towards interest, all so they don’t affect their credit rating in a negative way.
-Below, we’ll explain why this system, and way of thinking is so dangerous.
+Below, we’ll explain why this system and way of thinking are so dangerous.

 The Dangers of Idolizing Credit Ratings

 If someone spends their entire life being taught one path—one way of thinking—it can be hard to see the flaws in the system.
-Most of us have been told that having a good credit rating means you’re successful, responsible, doing well, etc. We’ve been told it’s highly important; so much so that it has become part of our identity and is linked strongly to our confidence and self-worth.
+Most of us have been told that having a good credit rating means you’re successful, responsible, doing well, etc. We’ve been told it’s highly important, so much so that it has become part of our identity and is linked strongly to our confidence and self-worth.

 It is hard to realize the toxic mentality behind that way of thinking and to realize it’s a dangerous and often soul-sucking path to walk down.
 Believing your credit rating matters that much does one thing, and one thing only; it keeps you trapped in a system that doesn’t care about you.
 You’re a slave to interest rates and spend your hard-earned money appeasing creditors that don’t care about you or your well-being.
 They only care about taking more of your money.